 How to Prevent PCI Compliance Fees

-If you violate these regulations, you may be subject to PCI compliance fees, which typically range from €10 to €30 per month, or even more severe penalties in the event of a data breach.
+PCI compliance fees, which normally range from €10 to €30 per month, or even harsher penalties in the event of a data breach could be imposed on you if you break these rules.

 Need help?
 Check out our PCI compliance guide for simple steps to stay secure.